Hulupeep/ruvscan/docs/DATABASE_SEEDING.md

 cp .env.example .env.local
 # Edit .env.local and add your GITHUB_TOKEN

-# 3. Seed the database (pre-populate with ruvnet repos)
+# 3. (Optional) Refresh or extend the database
+#    Skip if you're happy with the included ruvnet dataset.
 python3 scripts/seed_database.py

 # 4. Start RuvScan